John F. Kennedy: U.S. Naval Reserve (1941–1945)

 Kennedy planned to attend Yale Law School, but canceled those plans when American entry into World War II seemed imminent.
 In 1940, Kennedy attempted to enter the Army's Officer Candidate School.
 Despite months of training, he was medically disqualified due to chronic back problems.
-On September 24, 1941, with the help of Alan Goodrich Kirk—the director of the Office of Naval Intelligence (ONI) and former naval attaché to Joe Sr.—Kennedy joined the United States Naval Reserve.
+On September 24, 1941, with the help of Alan Goodrich Kirk—the director of the Office of Naval Intelligence (ONI) and former naval attaché to Joseph Sr.—Kennedy joined the United States Naval Reserve.
 He was commissioned as an ensign on October 26, 1941, and joined the ONI staff in Washington, D.C.

 In January 1942, Kennedy was assigned to the ONI field office at Headquarters, Sixth Naval District, in Charleston, South Carolina.
 He hoped to command a PT (patrol torpedo) boat, but his health problems seemed almost certain to prevent active duty.
 Kennedy's father intervened by providing misleading medical records and convincing PT officers that his presence would bring publicity to the fleet.
 Kennedy completed six months of training at the Naval Reserve Officer Training School in Chicago and at the Motor Torpedo Boat Squadrons Training Center in Melville, Rhode Island.
 His first command was PT-101 from December 7, 1942, until February 23, 1943.
-Unhappy with his assignment to the Panama Canal, far from the fighting, Kennedy appealed to Senator David Walsh of Massachusetts, who arranged for him to be reassigned to the South Pacific.
+Unhappy with his assignment to the Panama Canal, far from the fighting, Kennedy appealed to Senator David I. Walsh of Massachusetts, who arranged for him to be reassigned to the South Pacific.